mia-platform/documentation/docs/release_notes/apiconsole_releasenotes.md

 * Management of objects in the queryString
 In the case of objects within the query parameter of getExport, this was passed to got.stream (which makes a call to the crud) was not managed.

-**Swagger Aggregator**

-Fixed:

-* The swagger service remains available even if one of the associated services collapses

 **Mongo DB Reader**

 Added: